 SANTA ANA, Calif.
 (Feb.
 25, 2014) – Seven Egyptian Christians were killed on Monday near the Libyan city of Benghazi.
 Libyan authorities found their bodies Monday afternoon on a beach in the Jarhoutha suburb of Benghazi.

-The seven were killed by gunshots in what is believed an execution of the Coptic Christians.
+The seven were killed by gunshots in what is believed an execution of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians.
 The ages of the dead range from 17 to 25.

 Sources inside the country say that the seven were forced to leave the apartment building they were living in by a group looking for Christians.
 Some reportedly escaped.
 The seven were taken to the beach and executed there.

 According to the Libya Herald, several of the men had their hands bound and all were killed by single shots to the head.
 A security spokesman said to that newspaper that the names of some of the men found indicated that they were Coptic Christians.
 An Egyptian passport was found on the body of one of them.

 Connor, an Open Doors’ spokesman, says he is shocked by the news.
 “We see since the end of the regime of dictator Gaddafi of Libya that the government doesn’t really control the nation.
 There is a tendency that Christians, both Libyans and non-Libyans, suffer persecution from radical Islamists.”

 The spokesman for Open Doors says that there is growing fear among the Christian community in eastern Libya.
 There have been a number of attacks on the Egyptian Coptic community.
 In December 2012, an explosion near the Coptic Orthodox Church in Misrata killed two and left another three injured.
 Benghazi’s main Coptic Church was set on fire in March 2013 following an assault on the church’s priest and his assistant two weeks earlier.
 It is now closed.